loOong-Cheng/HairSimulation--Physics-based-simulation-of-computer-graphics/README.md

 This is a group project for physics-based-simulation course at ETH Zurich.
 In the group project, a CG simulation using taichi framework is recommended.
 For the ease of rendering, we turn to the coding block inside Blender.
 Thus, this simulation can only be played with the file 28_pbd_hair_code.blend.
 The file 28_pbd_hair_code.py is only for display.

-The chosen topic is hair simulation with specific methods of:
+The chosen topic is hair simulation with a combination of methods of:
 1. Position-based-dynamics(PBD)
 2. Dynamic-Follow-The-Leader(DFTL)
 3. Volumetric representation for hair-hair interaction